-Whitman Hospital and Medical Center (WHMC) celebrated 125 years in 2018 giving our staff a great feeling of pride reflecting on the hospital's rich history.
+Whitman Hospital and Medical Clinics (WHMC) celebrated 125 years in 2018 giving our staff a great feeling of pride reflecting on the hospital's rich history.
 The successes and tribulations WHMC has endured throughout its evolution have all contributed to its current level of excellence and philosophy of success based on people, teamwork, and our fantastic providers who have committed to making our rural community second to none.

 It was 1892 when the Catholic Church began searching for a location for a hospital in Whitman County.
 In June of that year Colfax was selected.
 In May of 1893 the Sisters of Charity of Providence arrived in Colfax and opened a temporary hospital in a little frame building about the size of a one car garage, and started construction on a new hospital.
 They cared for a total of 10 patients in the first month and 62 by the end of the year.
 The original two-story St. Ignatius hospital was complete in 1894 and housed 145 patients in the first 18 months.